-Not too long ago, management was a strictly top-down role with the sole purpose of overseeing the work of employees.
+Not too long ago, management was a strictly top-down role to oversee employees' work.
 Thankfully, we’ve come a long way since then.
 We can now observe a diverse array of management styles across organizations.
-While each company culture is different, there are certain styles of management that may be more effective than others.
+While each company's culture differs, certain management styles may be more effective.

-In a previous article, Culture Amp identified the 11 essential traits of great managers based on conversations with our customers and a review of academic and practitioner research.
+In a previous article, Culture Amp identified the "11 essential traits of great managers" based on conversations with our customers and academic and practitioner research reviews.
 Those traits include:

 - Emotionally resilient